 Rules of Photography

-There are many different "Rules of Photography", these rules are more like guidelines to assist the photographer to make descisions whilst taking images, they are not absolute, some, not all are made to be broken or bent, these are indicated with an asterix (*).
+There are many different "Rules of Photography", these rules are more like guidelines to assist the photographer to make decisions whilst taking images, they are not absolute, some, not all are made to be broken or bent, these are indicated with an asterix (*).

 Stops of Exposure in Photography